dell/csm-docs/content/v1/features/powerscale.md

 ## Multicluster support

-You can connect single CSI-PowerScale driver with multiple PowerScale clusters.
+You can connect a single CSI-PowerScale driver with multiple PowerScale clusters.

-Pre-Requisistes:
+**Pre-Requisites:**

-1. Creation of secret.json with credentials related to one or more Clusters.
+1. Creation of secret.json or secret.yaml with credentials related to one or more Clusters.
-2. Creation of (at least) one Custom Storage classes for each non-default clusters.
+2. Creation of (at least) one Storage class for each cluster.
-3. Creation of custom-volumesnapshot classes, if corresponding isiPaths differ in custom storage classes.
+3. Creation of custom-volumesnapshot classes with proper isiPath matching corresponding storage classes.
 4. Inclusion of cluster name in volume handle, if you want to provision existing static volumes.

 ## Consuming existing volumes with static provisioning

-You can use existent volumes from PowerScale array as Persistent Volumes in your Kubernetes, perform the following steps:
+You can use existent volumes from the PowerScale array as Persistent Volumes in your Kubernetes, perform the following steps:

 1. Open your volume in One FS, and take a note of volume-id.
 2. Create PersistentVolume and use this volume-id as a volumeHandle in the manifest.
 Modify other parameters according to your needs.
-3. In the following example, the PowerScale cluster accessZone is assumed as 'System', cluster name is assumed as 'pscale-cluster' and volume's internal name as 'isilonvol'.
-The volume-handle shoulb be in the format of <volume_name>=_=_=<export_id>=_=_=<zone>=_=_=<cluster_name>
+3. In the following example, the PowerScale cluster accessZone is assumed as 'System', storage class as 'isilon', cluster name as 'pscale-cluster' and volume's internal name as 'isilonvol'.
+The volume-handle should be in the format of <volume_name>=_=_=<export_id>=_=_=<zone>=_=_=<cluster_name>

 ```yaml
 apiVersion: v1